cmdoret/Acastellanii_genome_annotation/README.md

 ## Acanthamoeba castellanii genome annotation
 *cmdoret, 20190905*

-This pipeline allows to reproduce the automatic annotation procedure used for he A. castellanii genome assembly.
+This pipeline allows to reproduce the automatic annotation procedure used for the A. castellanii genome assembly.
 Most of the work is done using [funannotate](https://github.com/nextgenusfs/funannotate).
 Each step of the pipeline is run inside a singularity container.
-The only dependencies are python 3, snakemake and singularity.
+The only dependencies are python 3, funannotate snakemake and singularity.

 ### Configuration